-If you have a dispute concerning your grade or policies in this class, it is the student's responsibility to contact the instructor to discuss the matter.
-Should things remain unresolved, please follow the procedures described in the Clarendon College Student Handbook or College Policy Manual.
+If you have a dispute concerning your grade or policies in this class, it is your responsibility to FIRST contact the instructor, either by e-mail or in person, to discuss the matter.
+Should things remain unresolved after this initial contact, please follow the procedures described in the Clarendon College Catalogue.
+In the vast majority of cases, the matter can be resolved at the instructor/student level, and learning to communicate your concerns in a civilized manner is part of the college experience.